encode/django-rest-framework/docs/tutorial/1-serialization.md

 ## Working with Serializers

-Before we go any further we'll familiarise ourselves with using our new Serializer class.
+Before we go any further we'll familiarize ourselves with using our new Serializer class.
 Let's drop into the Django shell.

     python manage.py shell